BlackxMartyr-lab/playwright-hackernews-project/README.md

 ## 🤖 CI/CD Deployment

 This architecture runs completely virtualized on a daily schedule using **GitHub Actions**.
 The pipeline handles setup, installs isolated browser binaries, runs the full automated suite to validate system regression status, and confirms overall data payload integrity.

+## ⚠️ Rate Limiting & CI Reliability

+While testing the workflow in GitHub Actions, the Hacker News site occasionally returned HTTP 429 (Too Many Requests) responses when the automation made requests too quickly.

+To address this, the data collection workflow was adjusted to introduce controlled delays between requests.
+This reduced the likelihood of triggering Hacker News rate limits and allowed the CI workflow to reliably collect and validate the required 100 articles.

+This issue highlighted the importance of accounting for real-world network and service limitations when running browser automation in cloud-based CI environments.